TSVRtheProg/TSVRtheProg/README.md

-<h2 align="left">Hi, my name is Karthikeya.
-I'm an aspiring data scientist ready to apply my knowledge of advanced data analytics, machine learning and statistics.
-I'm passionate about developing unique solutions and contributing to technical growth.
-I am skilled at working with cross-functional teams to deliver significant projects.
-Ready to use my Python, SQL, and data visualization talents to make waves in data science careers.</h2>
+<h2 align="left">Hi, I’m Karthikeya.
+I’m building my career as a Data Analyst, with a focus on turning data into clear stories that help teams make smarter decisions.
+I enjoy working with Excel and SQL to dig into the details, and I use tools like Power BI and Tableau to bring those insights to life through visuals that actually make sense to people.
+I like working with different teams, understanding their challenges, and using data to solve real problems.
+For me, data analysis isn’t just about numbers—it’s about finding patterns, asking the right questions, and creating solutions that move things forward..</h2>

 ###